 - 301. PRINCIPLES OF EDUCATION Three hours A study of the aim of education and of the various underlying problems. - 314.
-PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS Three hours The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
+PRINCIPLES OF TEACHING IN THE Three hours SECONDARY SCHOOLS The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
 The teaching technique in each of the types of subjects in the curriculum is analyzed.
-Prerequisite: Psychology 202.

-315. PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS
+Prerequisite: Psychology 202. - 315.
+PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS